PipedreamHQ/pipedream/docs/docs/quickstart/email-yourself/README.md

 # Email yourself on new RSS items

+This example will take  **2 - 3 minutes** and will cover how to:

+- Trigger a workflow on new items in an RSS feed
+- Use an action to send an email to the account registered for your Pipedream account

 For the next example, create a new workflow and search for the **RSS** app

 ![image-20210516235511476](../images/image-20210516235511476.png)